antriksh123/shortly/README.md

 # shortly
-A url shortner web application
+A URL shortener web application
-## Discription
+## Description
-This URL shortening service is developed using Python and Flask framework.
+This URL-shortening service is developed using Python and Flask frameworks.
 It allows you to shorten long URLs into compact and shareable links.
+## How to run the project ?
+run the project
+## The working
+explain
+## key takeaways
+key
+## References